solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 ---

 {{% notice note %}}
-The JWT feature was introduced with **Gloo Edge Enterprise**, release 0.13.16.
+The JWT feature was introduced with **Gloo Gateway Enterprise**, release 0.13.16.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 ## Table of Contents